 - USE LIGHT BACKGROUNDS: White is again your friend here.
 I personally love dark background photography but it also made me realize it’s much more difficult to get a picture right on a dark background than on a light one.
 It’s not easy to master the art of perfectly white and dreamy pictures but generally lighter backgrounds are easier to deal with.
 They naturally make food look cleaner and it’s easier for the eye to focus on the food when there is white space around it.

 - DECLUTTER: This is debatable but it has worked for me.
-When I started to get a little more serious about food photography, I started to focus on the food and plating itself rather than thinking of additional props for styling.
-Sure, props and styling adds a lot of interest and unique dimension to a picture, but when you are just trying to get started, its helps to go simple.
+When I started to get a little more serious about food photography, I started to focus on plating.
+Platting food itself rather than thinking of additional props for styling is good for beginners.
+Sure, props and styling adds a lot of interest and unique dimension to a picture.
+But when you are just trying to get started, its helps to go simple.
 The most essential part of food photography is always the food and you need to get it right.
 Slowly, as you learn you can start adding props and other elements to your pictures.

 - APERTURE PRIORITY: I have recently started playing around with the manual mode on my camera but I used AV mode most of time prior to that.
 These days many of the P&S have auto, AV and manual mode.
-Auto mode in layman’s language is where your camera decides all the setting for you – how much light will be in the picture, how much and where the focus will be etc. AV mode which should be of particular interest to amateurs is where you and your camera become friends and decide to make the picture together.
+Auto mode in layman’s language is where your camera decides all the setting for you.
+How much light will be in the picture?, how much and where the focus will be?, etc. AV mode is where you and your camera become friends and decide to make the picture together.
 It allows the photographer to choose an aperture setting and allow the camera to decide the shutter speed.

 - LESS IS MORE: Even though I have said above that styling comes after having learned the basics, it’s good to know that you don’t plate your food for a picture the way you do when you are eating it.
 What I mean is the portion of food needs to be smaller than what would be on actual plate.
 Having too much food on the plate will take away from the beauty and focus on textures of the food.

 - READ, GAZE & PRACTICE: Remember that everyone’s learning curve is different.
 Once armed with some basic knowledge, I suggest you read about photography every day.
-Visit blogs, food sites like tastespotting and food gawker and your favorite food photographer’s portfolios and analyze how they might have gotten the shot.
+Visit blogs, food sites like tastespotting and food gawker and analyze how they might have gotten the shot.
 Try to recreate the photos with similar setups.
 Read, gaze and practice, this is the only real way to get better.
-Some learn slowly (aka me) and some of you will learn faster, it’s important that you enjoy the process and not get discouraged.
+Some learn slowly (aka me) and some of you will learn faster.
+It’s important that you enjoy the process and not get discouraged.

 Must Read Food Photography and Blogging Resources

 As a blogger I’m learning a lot these days and in my process of learning I came across a friend Dario at Food Pixel.
-It’s a great source of inspiration and perfect for amateurs like us as Dario covers many aspects of food photography from basics to styling.
+It’s a great source of inspiration and perfect for amateurs like us.
+Dario covers many aspects of food photography from basics to styling.

 Learn Food photography run by the talented G and Neel is another blog site you should check out.
-From write ups to interviews with great photographers, the website is a gold mine of knowledge and hearing the stories and experiences of well established photographers always leaves me inspired.
+From write ups to interviews with great photographers, the website is a gold mine of knowledge.
+Reading the stories and experiences of well established photographers always leaves me inspired.

 Aparna from My Diverse Kitchen has write-ups on food photography which I enjoy reading immensely.
 From basics to type of camera choices, she covers a wide range of topics.
 The more you read and practice, the more confident you will be with your camera.
 Happy shooting everyone!